ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

     For Windows 2016 and Windows 2019, go to _Network settings_ > _Network and internet status_ > _Reset network_.

-    Network reset is not required for classic vsi migration.
+    Network reset is not necessary for classic vsi migration.
     {:tip: .tip}

 5. Restart the VM to activate the Virtio drivers.